PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 #### b).
 Pathway Information

 ![StatsDisplay](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/StatsDisplay.png)
-*Fig. 9d.
+*Fig. 12d.
 Summary of the visualised pathway.*

 The panel displayed at the bottom of the screen provides key information about the currently visualised pathway.
 This includes:
 - The name of the pathway currently being viewed.
-- Name of the contrast file you currently in.
+- Name of the contrast file / Time point you currently in.
 - The total number of genes present in the pathway.
 - The number of unique genes represented in the visualisation.
 - The number of enzymes differentially expressed in the pathway being visualised.